 I know a few things about this.

-Before my first Amtrak trip, I signed up for AGR and earned points after the conductor scanned that first ticket.
-Because I travel often, do online purchasing, and fill out surveys, I received several free trips from the points I earned, even a free coast-to-coast ride with roomette accommodations!
+Before my first Amtrak trip, I signed up for AGR and earned points after the conductor scanned my first ticket.
+Because I travel often, make online purchases, and fill out surveys, I have received several free trips from the points I earned, including a free coast-to-coast ride with roomette accommodations!

-NARP/PRA is a cause I support, fighting for Passenger Rail nationally and regionally, but the discount is handy.
-Over the years, I averaged 100 train rides, and the 10% off has saved me more than the cost of my membership fee.
+NARP/PRA is a cause I support, fighting for passenger rail nationally and regionally, but the discount is handy.
+Over the years, I have averaged 100 train rides, and the 10% off has saved me more than the cost of my membership fee.

 I hope this helps you save money on Amtrak tickets.
-You could use that money to get something special from the cafe car.
+You can use that money to get something special from the café car.

 Safe Travels!